meoncstudio/starry/README.md

 ## Notice

-This project is for archiving, some sensitive program files, such as database connection code, were removed from this project.
+This project is for archiving, some sensitive program files, such as database connection code and student graduation pictures, were removed from this project.

 ## Website Contributors